xiangxdai/xiangxdai.github.io/_pages/activities.md

 # Talks
 + ***Unlocking Research Potential with LLMs: A Comprehensive Guide from Reading to Innovation*** \
-Sharing at Optics Joint Academic Annual Conference and Academic Society Council, Tianjin, China.
+Sharing at Optics Joint Academic Annual Conference and Academic Society Council.
+2025.03 \
+Sharing at School of Precision Instrument and Opto-Electronies Engineering, Tianjin University.
 2025.03
 + ***Quantifying the Merits of Network-Assist Online Learning in Optimizing Network Protocols*** \
-   Sharing at The Hong Kong University of Science and Technology (Guangzhou), Guangzhou, China.
-2024.06.
+   Sharing at The Hong Kong University of Science and Technology (Guangzhou).
+2024.06
 + ***Enhanced Economical Combinatorial Adaptation Framework for LLM*** \
-   Sharing at Huawei Basic Software Innovation Lab, Virtual.
-2024.03.
+   Sharing at Huawei Basic Software Innovation Lab.
+2024.03

 # Teaching Assistantships
 + *ENGG1110: Problem Solving By Programming*, CUHK, Spring 2025